 • When the Contractor (Principal) decides not to enter into the contract for that price

-• When the Bond Company (Surety) decides that they won’t support performance and payment bonds for the project.
+• When the Bond Company (Surety) decides that they will not support performance and payment bonds for the project.

 Both circumstances typically happen when a contractor makes a large mistake.
 The Obligee could then make a claim on the bid bond.
 An example is below:

 Suppose in the example above that Contractor 1 still wants the project at $700,000 and would like to go ahead.
-Their bond company may decide not to support the project.
-The Contractor must either find another bond company who will or the Obligee can make a bond claim.
+Their surety bond company may decide not to support the project.
+The Contractor must either find another surety bond company who will support the project or the Obligee can make a bid bond claim.
+You can read all about bid bond claims here.

 Defenses to Bid Bond Claims